klaxonklaxoff/klaxonklaxoff.github.io/README.md

 # Site

 This is the testing ground for playing around with Quarto and websites.
-Here is the site output: <https://klaxonklaxoff.github.io/site/>.

 ## Some things I want to get around playing with

-- [ ] Set up a bilingual website
 - [ ] Add scripts
     - [ ] Add data
     - [ ] Add plots